kindlychung/dedrm-ebook-tools/readme.md

 1. To set the preferences, double-click the application and follow the instructions in the dialogs.
 2. Drag & Drop DRMed ebooks or folders of DRMed ebooks onto the application icon when it is not running.
-3. The deDRMed book should on Desktop, if everything worked.